MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/register-for-the-hardware-program.md

 - [Manage users and permissions](managing-user-roles.md)

 When you are finished with any administrative tasks, you are ready to create your first hardware submission.
 See [Hardware submissions](hardware-certification-submissions.md) for information and instructions.

+## Support

+If you need support during the registration process, you can [open a support ticket](https://aka.ms/AAgnelg).